pipebots/ros2-gazebo-simple-motor-plugin/README.md

 UpdatePosition: next_position_radians 243.341503, target_angle_radians_ 2.000000, delta_radians_ 0.561128
 ```

-The problem was that the target angle was
+The problem was that the target angle was way smaller than the actual position.
+A quick modification solved that problem and both modes work correctly.

+### Test/example program

+The motor now needs a test program to verify the operation of the motor and to
+demonstrate how it should be used.

 ## Conclusion